vercel/next.js/examples/with-next-sass/readme.md

 * An app with next-sass

-> This example is use next-sass with css-modules.
+This example uses next-sass with css-modules.
 The config can be found in `next.config.js`, change `withSass({cssModules: true})` to `withSass()` if you don't use css-modules.
 Then in the code, you just import the stylesheet directly as `import '../styles/style.scss'`.

 [Learn more](https://github.com/zeit/next-plugins/tree/master/packages/next-sass)